 Websites running on WordPress Content Management System greatly depend on Plugins to be able to accommodate some of the custom requirements usually set forth by the Client.
 Web Theoria selects these Plugins based on availability and the Client’s budget at the time of development.
 Third parties, out of Web Theoria’s control, develop and maintain these Plugins.
 From time to time, some of these Plugins might become outdated / unsupported and thus need replacement in order for the Client’s website to remain current, functional and secure.
 Web Theoria excludes itself, its Employees and / or Agents from all and any liability from losses that may result due to this.
 Furthermore, the client will be responsible to cover the costs involved to replace the failing Plugin(s) and restore the website.
 Web Theoria will work closely with the Client to replace the failing Plugin(s) and restore the Client’s website in the most efficient manner possible.

-Hosting, maintenance, content and security related support provided weekdays from 09:00 to 13:00 and 13:30 to 17:30.
-Request for support must be made via Email or Phone.
+Hosting, maintenance, content and security related support is provided weekdays from 09:00 to 17:30.
+Requests for support must be made via Email.
 Web Theoria will handle all requests as soon as possible, based on its workload and prior commitments.
-Requests made, not covered by any agreement between the Client and Web Theoria, will incur charges at an hourly rate, as per the hourly rate disclosed by Web Theoria to the Client.
+Requests made, not covered by any agreement between the Client and Web Theoria, will incur additional charges at an hourly rate, as per the hourly rate disclosed by Web Theoria to the Client.
 For extraordinary support out of the aforementioned hours, please call at 99 544 552 or email to email@example.com.
 The hourly rate for this is €75.

-The proposed work contained within the provided Proposal / Agreement document(s), constitutes the sole agreement between Web Theoria and the Client regarding the given project / service provision.
-Any additional work not specified within the Proposal(s) / Agreement(s) made between the Client and Web Theoria must be authorized by a written change order (hard copy or email) in accordance with section 12 of the Terms.
+The terms contained herein, constitute the sole agreement between Web Theoria and the Client regarding proposed / agreed / purchased services offered by Web Theoria.
+Any additional work not specified within the correspondence, proposals, contracts or agreements between the client and Web Theoria must be authorized by a written change order (hard copy or email) in accordance with section 12 herein.

 The Client will not receive a refund if they decide to stop working with Web Theoria after having accepted the provided Proposal / Agreement, provided down payment and work has commenced.

-The Client retains the copyrights to data, files and graphic logos provided to, or created by Web Theoria on their behalf and grants Web Theoria the rights to publish and use such material.
+The Client retains the copyright to data, files and graphic logos provided by the Client, or created by Web Theoria on his behalf and grants Web Theoria the rights to publish and use such material.
 The Client must obtain permission and rights to use any information or files that are copyrighted by a third party.
 The Client is further responsible for granting Web Theoria permission and rights for use of the same and agrees to indemnify and hold Web Theoria harmless from any and all claims resulting from the Client’s negligence or inability to obtain proper copyright permissions.